 The Bottom Line

-The IRS has become increasingly aggressive with its enforcement of cryptocurrencies in 2020.
-Using crypto tax software, you can ensure accuracy through the automatic aggregation of transactions across exchanges and wallets while identifying tax loss harvesting opportunities.
-It also helps to have a CPA to go over your tax returns and ensure they’re accurate.
+The IRS has become increasingly aggressive with its enforcement of cryptocurrencies in 2021.
+Using crypto tax software, you can ensure accuracy through the automatic aggregation of transactions across exchanges and wallets while identifying tax-loss harvesting opportunities.
+It also helps to have a CPA go over your tax returns and ensure they’re accurate.
+Above all, we hope that our bitcoin tax guide or the cryptocurrency tax guide has helped you gain a better understanding of the whole taxation process!